 Diamond jewelry is one of life's more refined treasures.
 Whether you're a diamond novice or an experienced collector, each new piece is an exciting investment.

 When you have the opportunity to treat yourself or a loved one to diamonds, it's crucial to know what kind of quality you're receiving with your purchase.
 That’s why shopping for diamond jewelry can quickly become confusing if you’re not a licensed gemologist.

 You've likely heard of evaluating a diamond's "4 Cs," but what does that really mean?
 While you search for diamond jewelry, you may have seen different scales grading a diamond's clarity, but what are those scales measuring?

 As they search for premium diamond jewelry, many shoppers become puzzled by all the unique terminology in the diamond world.
 You want a piece that will hold its value for years, but may become puzzled by all the unique terminology in the diamond world, like "very, very slightly included," “SI1,” and "H color grade."

-When it comes to finding the best diamond engagement rings, earrings, or tennis bracelets, it can help to be informed about a piece's clarity level and the gemologists that can help you confirm your diamond’s grading.
+When it comes to finding the best diamond rings for women, earrings, or tennis bracelets, it can help to be informed about a piece's clarity level and the gemologists that can help you confirm your diamond’s grading.